 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Only five percent of VT residents are uninsured, less than the national average.
+Only four percent of VT residents are uninsured, a great deal less than the national average.
 That’s good news for policyholders, as the more uninsured people there are, the higher prices are for insured people.